openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 : `birth_given_name`

 Claim Description:
-: Given name someone has when they were born, or at least from the time they were a child.
+: Given name(s) someone has when they were born, or at least from the time they were a child.
 This term can be used by a person who changes the given name later in life for any reason.
+Note that in some cultures, people can have multiple given names; all can be present, with the names being separated by space characters.

 Change Controller:
 : eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net